jchristopherson/diffeq/README.md

         be nonsingular, so DAEs are out of reach.
 The method restarts at first order.

+### Step Size and Order Control in the Multi-Step Solvers
+`bdf` and `adams` share a single controller, so what follows applies equally to both; only the error constants belonging to each family of formulae differ.

+The predictor and the corrector are of the same order, so their difference is proportional to the local truncation error of the step.
+Scaling that difference by the tolerances and taking a root-mean-square norm gives a normalized error $e$, and the step is accepted when $e \le 1$.

+The order is reconsidered after every accepted step.
+Divided differences of the stored solution supply the error the method would have committed at orders $k-1$, $k$, and $k+1$, and each is converted into the step-size ratio it would permit,

+$$
+\rho_j = \left( \frac{1}{e_j} \right)^{1/(j+1)}.
+$$

+Whichever order offers the largest $\rho$ is adopted.
+Measuring all three candidates the same way matters here: a comparison drawn between differently scaled estimates would favor one order for no better reason than its constant.
+An increase in order is withheld until the current order has survived $k+1$ consecutive steps, which keeps the method from chasing transients, and the order can never exceed the history on hand.
+Both solvers therefore begin at first order, which is also why neither requires a starting procedure or a consistent initial derivative.

+The step size for the next step is the $\rho$ belonging to the chosen order, multiplied by the safety factor.
+Growth is capped at tenfold and reduction at one tenth, and a ratio falling between one and two is treated as no change at all: a multi-step formula interpolates its own history, so its stability suffers when the spacing of that history is disturbed without something to gain.
+A step failing the error test is retried at between one half and one tenth of its size, a corrector that fails outright quarters it, and three consecutive failures of either kind return the order to one.

 ## Building DIFFEQ
 DIFFEQ can be built with either [CMake](https://cmake.org/) or the [Fortran Package Manager (FPM)](https://github.com/fortran-lang/fpm).
 Both build systems